 Internet Service

-Transportation & Routes Option
+Transportation & Routes Option for EBC with Gokyo Lake Trek

 A helicopter ride to Lukla is another thrilling way to get to the Everest region’s gateway.
 Although the helicopter ride costs more than an airplane, it is a comfortable, convenient, and luxurious way to enter the Khumbu Valley.
 However, the helicopter takes the same duration as the aircraft.
 Further, a maximum of 5 people can fly in one helicopter, making it ideal for groups who prefer private time and want to experience luxury and comfort.

-Elevation and Acclimatization
+Elevation and Acclimatization on EBC with Gokyo Lake Trek

-Elevation is the primary reason for the journey to Everest, with the Gokyo Valley Trek demanding.
-The journey takes trekkers through the higher elevation of the Khumbu valley.
-As the trekkers move to the higher elevation, the air pressure becomes thinner, making breathing difficult.
+Elevation is the primary reason for the journey to Everest, with the Gokyo Valley Trek being demanding.
+The journey takes trekkers through the higher elevations of the Khumbu valley.
+As the trekkers move to higher elevations, the air pressure becomes thinner, making breathing difficult.
 Thus, issues related to altitude sickness are common while trekking to EBC via Gokyo Lake.
-Further, Chola Pass (5,420m), Gokyo Ri (5,357m), Everest Base Camp (5,364m), and Kalapatthar (5,644m) are the elevations where the risk of altitude sickness is high.

-Ways To Avoid AMS
+Ways To Avoid AMS during EBC with Gokyo Lake Trek

-As mentioned above, the risk of Acute Mountain Sickness (AMS) or Altitude sickness is a significant concern throughout the trek.
+As mentioned above, the risk of Acute Mountain Sickness (AMS) or Altitude Sickness is a significant concern throughout the trek.
 However, we have yet to discuss avoiding its risk and briefly completing the trek safely.
 Thus, here are some ways to avoid AMS during the Everest Base Camp Gokyo Lake Trek:

 - Ascend gradually and steadily to allow your body to adapt to changed temperatures and lower oxygen levels in higher elevations.